faucetsdn/udmi/docs/specs/sequences/writeback.md

 ## State Etag

 The `state_etag` field is meant to prevent a race condition where the device could apply a config change based off an obsolete device state.
 The `state_etag` is a hash value of point units, config set values echo and value_states in the points block.
-The state_etag must be updated to reflect any updates in the pointset block.
-The specific calculation of `state_etag` is left up to implementation, but the value should be a unique must of the state's pointset.

-The state_etag should be included by state and config.
-When the device receives a new config with a valid state_etag, regardless of update success or failure.
+The `state_etag` must be updated to reflect any updates in the pointset block.
+The specific calculation of `state_etag` is left up to implementation, but the value should be a unique hash of the state's pointset.
+The `state_etag` should be included by state and config.
+When the device receives a new config with a valid `state_etag`, regardless of update success or failure.

 ![Basic writeback sequence diagram](images/writeback-etag-example.png)